Munir0000/Power-Platform/DynamicTabVisibility_JS/README.md

-# Dynamically Hide "New Tab" Based on HR Priority in Model Drive APP
+# Dynamically Hide "New Tab" Based on HR Priority in Model-Driven-App

 This project demonstrates the use of **JavaScript with execution context** in a model-driven Power Apps form to dynamically hide or show a tab based on the value of the **HR Priority** field.
 It replaces the **deprecated `Xrm` methods** with modern practices